PecanProject/pecan/modules/assim.sequential/inst/NEFI/README.txt

 Author: Luke Dramko

-This collection of R scripts utilizes the PEcAn workflow to iteratively run forecasts and do state data assimilation.
+This collection of R scripts utilizes the PEcAn workflow to iteratively run forecasts.

 run.gefs.sipnet.sh, generate.gefs.xml.R, and gefs.sipnet.source.xml work in tandem
 to run PEcAn's SIPNET model with current NOAA GEFS data.
 This system can be put